mehery-soccom/PushApp-IOS/README.md

 ## Installation

-Add the SDK to your project using Swift Package Manager or CocoaPods.
+Add the SDK to your project using CocoaPods.
+'''ruby
+pod 'PushApp-IOS'
+'''
 ---

 ## Initialization